 “Always talk to an instrument scientist to accurately assess the time needed and discuss experiment feasibility” – Sarah Hainsworth, Univesity of Leicester

 Before you write your proposal, we advise you to contact ISIS instrument scientists to talk about your experiments.
 They can help you to decide on the most suitable instrument and the amount of time you will need.
 If you are submitting a Rapid Access or Xpress Access proposal, it is essential to discuss this with the relevant ISIS scientist before submission.

 Note that not all sample environment equipment is available for all instruments and it is advisable to check your requirements with the sample environment team or instrument scientists.

-If you are an undergraduate student, your academic supervisor must be listed as the principal investigator on the proposal.
+If you are a student, your academic supervisor must be listed as the principal investigator on the proposal.

 At the heart of your proposal is a science case.
 This must be written in English and be no longer than two sides of A4 paper.

 A template for the science case is available as a word document or as a webpage.

 “One of the main reasons for not obtaining the support of the panel is a lack of clear statements on how the proposed work will result in significant advances.” - Sue Kilcoyne, University of Salford